ciaranSHZhou/Rust-and-Cloud-Computing/Week3-mini-project/README.md

 * 'make lint' to lint
 * 'make release arm' which is 'cargo lambda build --release --arm64'
 * 'make deploy' which is 'cargo lambda deploy'
-* 'make invoke' to test the AWS Lambda functionwhich is
+* 'make invoke' to test the AWS Lambda function which is
 	'cargo lambda invoke --remote \
   		--data-ascii '{"theme": "sad"}' \
   		--output-format json \